hlin8/MazeProblem/README.md

 # MazeProblem
 Henry Lin, Michelle Yang

+## v1
+Find the shortest path to the treasure, granted one exists.

 ## Statement of the Problem:
-Returns the boolean value of the statement:
-"There exists one path through a maze starting at a designated beginning and ending at the treasure"
+Returns the smallet integer value of all possible paths through a maze starting at a designated beginning and ending at the treasure"

 ### Recursive Abstraction:
-When I am asked to find a legal path through a maze of an arbitrary length, a length of n,
-, the recursive abstraction can find a legal path through a maze of n + 1 tiles.
+When I am asked to find the shortest path through a maze , the recursive abstraction can find the shortest path of n - 1 tiles.

 Definition of Legal:
 - Each "tile" or position is crossed only once by the "explorer".